Certified Educator of Infant Massage (CEIM) Training and Certification

 Who are the Trainers?

 Infant Massage USA Certification Trainings are led by International Trainers who have gone through extensive training with the International Association of Infant Massage, located in Sweden.
-The minimum requirements for International Trainers include 5 years as a CEIM and experience teaching over 100 families/caregivers, though our Trainers have far exceeded those requirements.
+The minimum requirements for International Trainers include 5 years as a CEIM and experience teaching infant massage education to over 100 families/caregivers, though our Trainers have far exceeded those requirements.

 They are part of an international Circle of Trainers which defines the course curriculum, updates it regularly, and work as independent contractors with IMUSA.